Multi-Field Effects on Scalar Production in Stars: Summary

 \section{Summary}

 In this paper, we have evaluated the scalar production in the medium in the presence of multiple types of fields, particularly including the contributions from heavy fields that are usually ignored.
 By properly taking the plasmon mixing into account, we have studied how and when multi-field effects are significant.
-For example, while it has been previously stated that scalar processes are screened in the low-energy regime, our finding indicates that this assertion is valid only for the specific case of a single field/coupling.
-In the presence of multiple fields and processes, the screening does not occur or is rather weakened.
+For example, while it has been previously stated that scalar processes are screened in the low-energy regime, our finding indicated that this assertion is valid only for the specific case of a single field/coupling.
+In the presence of multiple fields and processes, the screening does not occur or is weakened, depending on the type of processes and model parameters.
 Such an observation means that the inclusion of multiple (heavy) fields/couplings generally induces non-negligible effects in the physics of scalar production in the medium.
+Our evaluation was based on the fact that in the non-relativistic regime, the Yukawa coupling of a scalar has the same form as the gauge coupling to the photon.
+Since dark photons have the same form of coupling as photons, the discussion can be parallel, and some applications have already been discussed in the literature.
+On the other hand, in the case of pseudo scalars such as the axion, the coupling structure is different even in the non-relativistic regime, and further study is needed to see whether the cancellation-like behavior occurs.

 As an application, we have analyzed the energy loss due to the scalar emission in stellar interiors.
-The excessive energy emission affects the evolution of stars and imposes some constraints on the property of scalar particle, such as the mass and couplings.
+The excessive energy emission affects the evolution of stars and imposes some constraints on the property of the scalar particle, such as the mass and couplings.
 The above medium effects have been included into the evaluation of scalar emission from various processes in the Sun and HB stars.
 In the stellar medium, where multiple nuclei such as hydrogen and helium exist in addition to the electrons, the multi-field effects appear in various ways, leading to distinct emission rates and resultant parameter constraints.
-The weakened screening due to multi-field effects, namely the increased production rates at low energy, may not have been a sizable contribution in view of the energy loss, but it could be a crucial element from the perspective of particle number generation.
+The weakened screening due to multi-field effects, namely, the increased production rates at low energy, may not have been a sizable contribution in view of the energy loss, but it could be a crucial element from the perspective of particle number generation.